AlienVault USM Anywhere Trial Pre-Deployment Checklist

 USM_sensor-node.ovffile that you downloaded to import and deploy the sensor VM on a VMware ESXi instance (see Creating the VMware Virtual Machine for details).

-- Hyper-V — Use the usm-anywhere-sensor-hyperv.zip package that you downloaded to create, configure, and start the sensor VM (see Creating the Hyper-V Virtual Machine for details).
+- Hyper-V — Use the usm-anywhere-sensor-hyperv.zip package that you downloaded to create, configure, and start the sensor VM (see Create the Hyper-V Virtual Machine for details).

 Activate the sensor and provision your USM Anywhere instance.